 Start with one module (for example, stock)

-Ensure that everyone uses the system, not just one
+Make sure everyone uses the system, not just one person

 Use the information to make decisions: reports, alerts, KPIs

-If something doesn't work, ask for support from the provider
+If something does not work, ask the provider for support

 Common obstacles and how to overcome them